Reference docs for the Poly Domains#

 MPQ#

-type is either PythonMPQ
+The MPQ type is either PythonMPQ or otherwise the mpq

-type from gmpy2
+type from gmpy2.

 Gaussian domains#